jcholewa/voice-cheatsheets/cursorless.md

     - go to a specific line - go \[line number\]
     - move the cursor after the closest pair - post pair
     - go to the function being called - follow \[func name\]
+    - go to the start of a sentence - pre sentence

 - Scrolling
     - scroll the target to the top/centre/bottom - crown/centre/bottom \[target\]